St3inberg/oblig_3_tester/README.md

 # oblig_3_git_n_int

     This project is configured with automated tests using GitHub Actions.
-GitHub Actions is a powerful tool that allows you to run tests automatically every time you push new changes to your GitHub repository.
+GitHub Actions allows you to run tests automatically every time you push new changes to your GitHub repository.

     GitHub Actions Configuration (.github/workflows/main.yml):